In a recent article on God TV, Rhoda Gayle discussed a sermon by John Kilpatrick who is head pastor of Church of His Presence in Daphne, AL.

 11 And they overcame him because of the blood of the Lamb and because of the word of their testimony, and they did not love their life even[a]when faced with death.
 (Revelation 12:11 NASV

-The Greek word translated ‘overcome’, ‘enikēsan’, speaks of such an overwhelming defeat, that according to the Pocket Lexicon to the Greek New Testament, the word means that the victorious soldiers were ‘transferred from battle to other conflicts’, because there was no fear of a counter attack.
+The Greek word translated ‘overcome’, ‘enikēsan’, speaks of such an overwhelming defeat, that according to the Pocket Lexicon to the Greek New Testament, it means that the victorious soldiers were ‘transferred from battle to other conflicts’, because there was no fear of a counter-attack.

 And this verse provides three keys to this overwhelming victory in spiritual warfare.

 The overcame satan by the Blood of the Lamb